Badg/toy_address_parser/README.md

 ## Discussion

 +   This was my first time using Typer, which went super well actually.
-I think its API is a serious step forward compared to other CLI-making frameworks, though I still have some complaints
+I think its API is a serious step forward compared to other CLI-making frameworks, though I still have some minor complaints
++   This isn't the first grammar I've written, but it's the first I've written using Lark.
+My general feeling is that using a formal grammar for address parsing is going to be a game of whack-a-mole.
+With some relatively quick brute force work, you'll get 85-90% of addresses to parse, but the remaining 10-15%...
+I think an ML solution would be more accurrate and probably faster to run.
+But for me personally, it wouldn't have been faster to code, and again, I'm under a lot of time pressure
++   Dealing with potential parse ambiguity would be much, much easier if the country was given in addition to the plain address.
+Really, any additional information would be helpful here; there's a lot of ambiguity in address formats and it's hard to disambiguate without more info (or an ML solution)
++   One big lesson I learned: it seems like Lark's added sugar into EBNF (in particular, parenthetical groupings) is really fragile, and the Earley algorithm doesn't get insight into it, or... something.
+So it seems like you're better off avoiding them except for really simple stuff.
+At any rate, for a brief while I was getting non-deterministic parse results, which... does not lend itself to confidence!